Be Part of the Solution

-Our mobile clinic is in Monticello or Newburgh on Mondays, Monroe every Tuesday, and Middletown every Wednesday.
+Our feline only mobile clinic is in Monticello or Newburgh on Mondays, Monroe every Tuesday, and Middletown every Wednesday.
 We have occasional special events in Beacon, Pomona, Walden, Warwick, Carmel, Port Jervis, Middletown, and Gardiner on Thursdays.
 Please call for locations and times.
 Appointments are required.

 Our fee for a female spay or male neuter is $70.00 per cat.
 This fee includes a rabies vaccine, ear cleaning, and nail trim.
 Feral cats may be eartipped at no additional charge, if requested at check-in.